zzar43/FWI_OT/README.md

 # Full waveform inversion with unbalanced optimal transport distance and a mixed Wasserstein distance

-Preprint paper: Application of an unbalanced optimal transport distance and a mixed L1/Wasserstein distance to full waveform inversion [arxiv link](https://arxiv.org/abs/2004.05237)
+Preprint paper: Application of an unbalanced optimal transport distance and a mixed L1/Wasserstein distance to full waveform inversion [Application of an unbalanced optimal transport distance and a mixed L1/Wasserstein distance to full waveform inversion](https://arxiv.org/abs/2004.05237)

 ## Installation
 ```